UPDATED February 13th, 2020

 - Continuity of NRZ Leadership — Mike Nierenberg has served as President and Chief Executive Officer of New Residential since the company was founded in 2013 and as Board Chairman since 2016.

-- NRZ Book Value Growth — New Residential’s book value has increased every year since inception of the company.
+- NRZ Book Value Growth — New Residential’s book value has increased every year since the inception of the company.

 Connect with Michael Nierenberg on Crunchbase